-The University of South Alabama Medical Center is the first hospital in Mobile to earn the coveted Gold Plus Performance Quality Achievement Award from the American Heart Association/American Stroke Association in achieving exceptional performance on evidence-based indicators in providing stroke care.
-USA Medical Center has received the gold award every year since 2008.
+The University of South Alabama Medical Center (USAMC) was the first hospital in Alabama to earn the coveted GWTG Gold Plus Target Stroke Honor Role Elite Plus Performance Quality Achievement Award from the American Heart Association/American Stroke Association, first offered in 2016.
+This signifies USAMC consistently meets exceptional performance standards in the delivery of evidence-based care indicators established to improve outcomes and quality of life of stroke patients.
+This is the highest achievable level of award available, and USAMC is now the first hospital in Alabama to receive the award for two consecutive years, for 2016 and 2017.
+USA Medical Center has received the gold level award each year since 2008.

 USA Medical Center’s stroke team includes board-certified neurologists, one of whom is always available to treat patients who arrive at USA Medical Center with stroke symptoms.
 The clinical team involved in the care of the stroke patient also includes emergency room staff, intensive care staff, medical /surgical staff, physical and occupational therapists, speech-language pathologists, dietitians and social workers.